llvm/llvm-project/clang/docs/ClangFormatStyleOptions.rst

 .. _TableGenBreakingDAGArgOperators:

 **TableGenBreakingDAGArgOperators** (``List of Strings``) :versionbadge:`clang-format 19` :ref:`¶ <TableGenBreakingDAGArgOperators>`
-  Works only when TableGenBreakInsideDAGArg is true.
+  Works only when TableGenBreakInsideDAGArg is not DontBreak.
   The string list needs to consist of identifiers in TableGen.
   If any identifier is specified, this limits the line breaks by TableGenBreakInsideDAGArg option only on DAGArg values beginning with